October 31, 2022

 So, you’ve decided your business structure, what’s next?
-Insurance is a crucial consideration when building a business, and yet, it’s an often bewildering aspect of founding your own company.
+Business insurance is a crucial consideration when bringing your idea to life, and yet, it’s an often bewildering aspect of founding your own company.
 While employers’ liability insurance is the only type of insurance required by law, there will be many others that require your attention, for example:

 Not sure which insurance applies to you?
 Check out our insurance breakdown.

-When setting up your business, you’ll need to consider the building blocks of your brand: from its logo to its domain, to its intellectual property strategy.
+When setting up your business, you’ll need to consider the building blocks of your brand: from its logo to its business name, to its intellectual property strategy.
 Perhaps you’ll craft your branding on your own, or perhaps you’ll enlist the help of a designer.
 Perhaps you’ll build your domain in Squarespace, or perhaps you’ll hire a website developer.
-Whatever approach you opt to take, you’ll need to carefully consider your brand, its legitimacy, and your ability to protect it.
+Whatever approach you opt to take, it's a good idea to carefully consider your brand, its legitimacy, and your ability to protect it.

 One of the more difficult aspects of brand protection is the high likelihood of copycats, and the inordinate difficulty in catching them.
 While you can register trade marks to protect your assets (and we certainly recommend you do!) keeping up with those trade marks can be a challenge.
 Saving on cost, time, and brand-value, our flamingo subscription monitors, manages, and protects your intellectual property assets - so you can focus on the good stuff.